Tiruchengode

-Tiruchengode is a special grade municipality town located in western part of southern Indian state of Tamil Nadu.
+Tiruchengode is a special grade municipality and town located in western part of southern Indian state of Tamil Nadu, in Namakkal district.
 It is famous for the ancient hilltop Ardhanareeswarar Temple, dedicated to the unique combined male-female form of Lord Shiva and Goddess Parvathi.
 This important place of pilgrimage is mentioned in the Tamil work Silapathikaram as 'Nedulkundru' and is celebrated in the hymns of Saivite saints.
 The equally famous Chenkottu Velavar Temple, dedicated to Lord Murugan, is situated on the same hill.
-As of 2011, the town had a population of 95,335.
+As of the 2011 census, the municipality had a population of 95,335.
+The estimated population as of 2026 is approximately 1,39,000.
 As per 2011 population, Tiruchengode is the largest city in Namakkal district.
 It is also famous for rig business.

 History

-In ancient days, Tiruchengode was known as Thirukodimaadachenkundrur – one of the historic places in Tamil Nadu.l.
+In ancient days, Tiruchengode was known as Thirukodimaadachenkundrur – one of the historic places in Tamil Nadu.

 Tiruchengode was formed on November 22 and that day is celebrated as tiruchengode day.
 It was also known as Thiruchengottankudi Nageswaram.
 It enshrines the Ardhanareeswarar (man-woman) manifestation of Shiva, representing the unity of Shiva and Parvati, is enshrined in this revered hill temple of great significance, accessible by a motorable road; this is an ancient temple mentioned in the Tamil work, Silappadikaram as Neduvelkunru.
 The red color of the hill is the reason that it was called Chengode.
-The image above shows the view of the surrounding area from the top of the Tiruchengode hill.
-This temple is regarded as the 4th of the 7 Tevara Stalams in the Kongu Region of Tamil Nadu.
+This temple is regarded as the fourth of the seven Tevara Stalams in the Kongu Region of Tamil Nadu.